peter-wairimu/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 12-roman_to_int.py - a function that converts a roman number to an integer.

 101-square_matrix_map.py - a function that computes the square value of all integers of a matrix using map

+102-complex_delete.py - a function that deletes a key/value from a dictionary.